Dream your way through Darwin in a whirlwind of galleries, picnics, swimming spots and if you dare, crocs!

 Start your morning with a dose of culture and get the whole family involved in learning about Indigenous art.
 The Museum and Art Gallery of the Northern Territory is a great place to find out more about this ancient art form, and small boutique shops specialising in selling Indigenous art offer another perspective.
 Then, get amongst the interactive displays of the Defence of Darwin Experience at the Military Museum.

-Lunch: A bite to eat and a swim
+Lunch: A bite to eat and a swim at East Point Reserve

 Head over to East Point Reserve for a picnic lunch.
 There’s a small recreational lake that’s ideal for swimming on hot days; a good-sized playground, picnic areas with barbeque facilities; a mangrove boardwalk; and if you’re lucky sometimes you can see wallabies hanging out nearby.